Software

 hierarchy: []

-Also, put these two lines into your ~/.bashrc:
+Add these lines to your ~/.bashrc:

 export MODULEPATH=$MODULEPATH:$HOME/spack/share/spack/lmod/linux-almalinux9-x86_64/Core

-. /cluster/spack/0.22.2/share/spack/setup-env.sh
+. /cluster/spack/0.23.0/share/spack/setup-env.sh

 Overriding Package Definitions